Head of Education and Skills

-Peter is Head of Education in the Engineering Policy Unit at the Institution where he is responsible for leading the Institution’s education programme with the aim of increasing the attractiveness of engineering as a career to more young people from all backgrounds and to improve wider public perceptions of engineering.
+Peter is Head of Education and Skills in the Engineering Policy Unit at the Institution.
+He is responsible for leading the Institution’s education programme with the aim of increasing the attractiveness of engineering as a career to more young people from all backgrounds and to improve wider public perceptions of engineering.

-From 2006 Peter and his co-director set up a company that specialised in corporate communications and consultancy in public engagement with science, health and education, during which time he was also Director of Public Programmes at the North West Genetics Knowledge Park – a Department of Health, joint University of Manchester and NHS initiative, designed to explore the impact of genomics on health practitioners, patients and the wider public.
-He worked extensively on modernising genetics education and STEM education policy; including co-authorship of the STEM Careers Review in 2010, commissioned by the Gatsby Charitable Foundation – a precursor of the Good Career Guidance Report.
+From 2006, Peter set up a company that specialised in corporate communications and consultancy in public engagement with science, health and education.
+During this time he was also Director of Public Programmes at the North West Genetics Knowledge Park at the University of Manchester, designed to explore the impact of genomics on health practitioners, patients and the wider public.
+He worked extensively on modernising genetics education and STEM education policy including co-authorship of the STEM Careers Review in 2010, commissioned by the Gatsby Charitable Foundation – a precursor of the Good Career Guidance Report.

-Peter was formerly Visiting Research Fellow at the Royal Institution, Associate Fellow in the Centre for Education & Industry, University of Warwick and Honorary Research Fellow, Faculty of Medical and Human Sciences, University of Manchester
+Peter is a Member of the Royal Society of Biology, and was formerly Visiting Research Fellow at the Royal Institution, Associate Fellow in the Centre for Education & Industry, University of Warwick and Honorary Research Fellow, Faculty of Medical and Human Sciences, University of Manchester.

 Peter’s top three